Aditya8325-12/Aditya8325-12/README.md

 - 🚀  Software Developer skilled in React Native, Node.js, and MERN stack.
-- 💻  Passionate about building web and mobile applications with a focus on performance and scalability.

 - 👨‍💻  Experienced with Firebase, MySQL, and MongoDB.
-- 🎯  Open to collaborating on innovative projects and contributing to open-source!

 - 🔭 I’m currently working on **Time Track**

 - 🌱 I’m currently learning **Node JS & Express**

 - 💬 Ask me about **Android, React**